 Some student federal aid applications are selected by the processing center for verification.
 The student may need to provide documentation that the information reported on the Free Application for Federal Student Aid is accurate.
-Documents such as the student's and parents' tax transcripts, verification of untaxed income, household size or the number in college may be required.
+Documents such as the student's and parent's federal income tax forms or IRS tax transcripts, verification of untaxed income, household size, or the number in college may be required.